smilett/PyRecorder/README.md

 	* see [Tkinter] (https://wiki.python.org/moin/TkInter) wiki page for more information.
 	* also see [effbot.org] (http://effbot.org/tkinterbook/) Tkinter tutorial site.

-## Compatibility

-The programme is, by now, only tested under OS X EI Capitan (10.11.2) with python 2.7.11.
-However, the code should be able to run on other platforms such as Linux and Windows, based on the cross-platform compabiity of python.

 ## Usage

 1. Prepare a file contains recording scripts.
 In the file, each line should only contain one sentences (or words).